Moir\'{e} superlattice effects and band structure evolution in near-30-degree twisted bilayer graphene: Methods

-First, laterally large ($>100\,\mu$m) and thin ($<100$ nm) hexagonal boron nitride ($h$-BN) was mechanically exfoliated onto a Ti/Pt (2/10nm) coated highly $n$-doped silicon wafer.
+First, laterally large ($>100\,\mu$m) and thin ($<100$ nm) $h$-BN was mechanically exfoliated onto a Ti/Pt (2/10nm) coated highly $n$-doped silicon wafer.
 Monolayer graphene was then transferred onto the $h$-BN using the poly(methyl methacrylate) (PMMA) dry peel stamp transfer technique \cite{ponomarenko_natphys_2011, frisenda_csr_2018}.
 To note, a few-layer graphene (connect to the monolayer) overlapped the edge of the $h$-BN to form a ground to the highly conductive Ti/Pt/Si substrate.
-A second graphene flake was then deterministically transferred onto the stack to create the twisted bilayer structure.
+A second graphene flake was then deterministically transferred onto the stack to create the tBLG.
 The stack was then annealed at $300\,^{\circ}$C for 3 hours to allow contamination trapped between flakes to agglomerate through the self-cleaning mechanism \cite{haigh_natmat_2012}.
+The LEEM, LEED and ARPES measurements were performed at the Elettra Synchrotron \cite{mentes_bjn_2014, dudin_jsr_2010}.
+All ARPES spectra in the main text were obtained using photons with energy of 74 eV, except Fig.~\ref{fig:dos_and_gaps}(c) which has been obtained with 27 eV photons.